Abbott Laboratories : Slow Start for Rapid Coronavirus Tests Frustrates States | MarketScreener

 HHS said it had also purchased 250 Abbott machines for the Indian Health Service, which provides health care for 2.6 million Native Americans.
 But Tori Kitcheyan, chairwoman of the National Indian Health Board, said the number of individual cartridges available for those machines wasn't enough for tribal members living on remote reservations with limited access to any Covid-19 testing.

-Abbott is currently manufacturing 50,000 cartridges daily for the rapid test and has vowed to continue increasing production, the company said.
-As of Friday, it also had shipped out thousands of the testing kits to doctors' offices, universities and laboratories, in addition to those purchased by the federal government.
+Abbott is currently manufacturing 50,000 cartridges daily and has vowed to continue increasing production.
+As of Friday, it had shipped nearly half a million cartridges to doctors' offices, universities and laboratories that have placed their own orders, a spokeswoman said, in addition to those purchased by the federal government.
+The rapid test machines cost $4,500 per device, while each cartridge costs $40.

 Detroit, was able to buy and deploy a large number of Abbott's rapid tests shortly after the company got approval from the FDA on March 27.
 The quick results helped reshape the city's response to the virus.